A man and woman engaged in conversation while seated in chairs

 Motivational interviewing (MI) is designed to help us resolve ambivalent feelings, set direct goals for self-improvement, and stay motivated to achieve them.

-A therapist can help encourage us to examine the negative consequences of alcohol use and explore any discrepancies that arise between where we are and where we want to be.
+A therapist for alcoholism can help encourage us to examine the negative consequences of alcohol use and explore any discrepancies that arise between where we are and where we want to be.
 They can also help us address any resistance to change that might be holding us back and increase our acceptance of change.

 Motivational interviewing can be a particularly powerful technique for treating alcohol misuse since many people feel powerless against addiction and can benefit from increased motivation to take action against it.